luloxi/PunkSociety/README.md

 - **Determine which Royalty standard to implement**, and start implementing it (References: [ERC-2981](https://eips.ethereum.org/EIPS/eip-2981) | [ERC-4910](https://eips.ethereum.org/EIPS/eip-4910) | [ERC-721C compared to ERC-2981 and ERC-4910](https://blog.xp.network/the-battle-for-nft-royalties-meet-the-erc-2981-erc-4920-and-erc-721c-b71d6ba28acf)
 - **First minter gets a share of the royalties** of all the NFTs minted in that collection
 - **Periodically airdrop dividends** in USDC for creators (and first minters if appliable) (may not even be necessary if royalties pay redirect funds to the creators directly)
+- **System to validate artists and collectors (and maybe enable them to Simple Mint and be able to disable them to prevent spam)**

 ### Marketplace